 Open-source Kubernetes secrets managers

-If you are on bare metal, want to avoid cloud vendor lock in, have concerns about the security of cloud vendor solutions, or need to integrate with an existing corporate standard you will probably need pick a software solution.
+If you are on bare metal, want to avoid cloud vendor lock-in, have concerns about the security of cloud vendor solutions, or need to integrate with an existing corporate standard, you will probably need to pick a software solution.

 Weaveworks Kubernetes Platform includes support for both Vault and Sealed Secrets.
 I will not cover any of the proprietary solutions here.

-The majority of my own personal experience is with open source solutions, and by far the most widely used, popular, and feature rich open source secrets manager used in Kubernetes is Vault.
+The majority of my personal experience is with open-source solutions, and by far, the most widely used, popular, and feature-rich open-source Kubernetes secrets manager is Vault.

-When we were deciding how to provide a consistent and feature rich secrets management solution for Kubernetes to our customers it was an obvious must have.
-Vault is more feature rich than the cloud managed soutions, and the one major argument that people have for cloud managed stores over vault is that it can be hard to setup and configure a performant HA Vault cluster, which is something we can alleviate with built in automation and support.
+When we were deciding how to provide a consistent and feature-rich Kubernetes secrets management solution to our customers, Vault was an obvious must-have.
+Vault is more feature rich than the cloud-managed solutions, and the one major argument that people have for cloud-managed stores over vault is that it can be hard to setup and configure a performant HA Vault cluster, which is something we can alleviate with built-in automation and support.